Chemical weapons in World War I: Casualties

+A range of authors have attempted to estimate the casualties from chemical weapons in WWI.
+This is hampered by incomplete data.
+British casualties were best recorded, while estimates of gas casualties amongst Russians on the Eastern front have been described as "pure guesswork", a major issue as it is often claimed that a large proportion of casualties occurred there.
+A commonly used estimate claims 90,000 fatalities and 1.3 million casualties.
+Of these, 26,600 deaths and 652,000 casualties come from the UK, France, Germany and the US where more dependable data exists.
+Of the rest, historian L. F. Haber suggests the usual estimates are likely too high, but concedes "we shall never know".

-The contribution of gas weapons to the total casualty figures was relatively minor.
+It is generally agreed that the contribution of gas weapons to the total casualty figures was relatively minor.
 British figures, which were accurately maintained from 1916, recorded that 3% of gas casualties were fatal, 2% were permanently invalid and 70% were fit for duty again within six weeks.

 Death by gas was often slow and painful.
 According to Denis Winter (Death's Men, 1978), a fatal dose of phosgene eventually led to "shallow breathing and retching, pulse up to 120, an ashen face and the discharge of four pints (2 litres) of yellow liquid from the lungs each hour for the 48 of the drowning spasms."

 A common fate of those exposed to gas was blindness, chlorine gas or mustard gas being the main causes.
 One of the most famous First World War paintings, Gassed by John Singer Sargent, captures such a scene of mustard gas casualties which he witnessed at a dressing station at Le Bac-du-Sud near Arras in July 1918.
 (The gases used during that battle (tear gas) caused temporary blindness and/or a painful stinging in the eyes.
 These bandages were normally water-soaked to provide a rudimentary form of pain relief to the eyes of casualties before they reached more organized medical help.)